Governance Committee Charter

 - Waiver of Code of Business Conduct and Ethics.
 The Board or this Committee may grant a waiver under the Code for directors or executive officers provided any waiver is promptly disclosed in a manner consistent with applicable rules or regulations.

 - Conflicts of Interest.
 The Committee shall also review potential or actual conflicts of interest between Board members and between the Company and other companies on which a Board member of the Company may serve.

 - Risk Management.
 Ensure that management has adopted an Enterprise Risk Management program, and regularly review and discuss the program with management.

 - Ethical Compliance.
 Exercise oversight over the compliance function (as managed by the Company’s Chief Ethics and Compliance Officer) and receive regular reports from management with respect to that area.
 Establish procedures for (i) the receipt, retention and treatment of complaints received by the Company regarding ethics or compliance matters and (ii) the confidential, anonymous submissions by Company employees of concerns regarding ethics or compliance matters.

 - Administer Evaluations.
 The Committee shall conduct an annual evaluation of the Board and oversee annual evaluations of its committees.

 - Board Reports.
-The Committee shall report its actions and recommendations to the Board after each Committee meeting.
+The Committee shall regularly report its actions and recommendations to the Board.